dotnet/roslyn-analyzers/README.md

 This package contains rules to help library authors monitoring change to their public APIs.
 [More info about rules in this package](src/PublicApiAnalyzers/Microsoft.CodeAnalysis.PublicApiAnalyzers.md)

 For instructions on using this analyzer, see [Instructions]((https://github.com/dotnet/roslyn-analyzers/blob/master/src/PublicApiAnalyzers/PublicApiAnalyzers.Help.md).
-Also see this [blog post](https://www.natmarchand.fr/prevent-breaking-changes-apis-roslyn/).

 ### MetaCompilation (prototype)